-Princess Diana & Prince Charles Allegedly Did This Together On The Day Of Their Divorce Per ‘Express’
+Princess Diana & Prince Charles Allegedly Did This Together On The Day Of Their Divorce, Per ‘Express’

 Diana princess of Wales and prince Charles. #princessdiana #ladydi #princeharry #princewilliam #ladydiana #princegeorge #princesscharlotte #katemiddleton #elizabethii #queenelizabeth #uk #london #buckinghampalace #royals #britishroyalfamily #diana_my_princess2 #princeharry #princecharles ????????

-Readers Digest reported that the Princess of Wales revealed the truth about her relationship with Prince Charles, their marriage and its subsequent breakdown in a series of tapes that were delivered to Morton via a close friend of the princess, Dr. James Colthurst.
+Readers Digest reported that the Princess of Wales revealed the truth about her relationship with Prince Charles, their marriage, and its subsequent breakdown in a series of tapes that were delivered to Morton via a close friend of the princess, Dr. James Colthurst.
 Morton then used the tapes as a basis for his book.

 Princess Diana also spoke about her relationship with Prince Charles in an on-the-record discussion with Martin Bashir for the BBC’s Panorama in 1995.
 In the interview, Diana addressed the fact that “there were three people in this marriage,” referring to the prince’s relationship with Camilla that began before Diana and Charles wed and lasted throughout their marriage.